vraikonen/telegram-crawler/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Key Features:
-- Currently script fetches information regarding the chat info, messages, participants and chat network and saves it in a json.
+- Currently script fetches information regarding the chat info, messages, participants and chat network and saves it in the MongoDB

 Next Steps:
+- Decide on data modeling - ask people how they would like to use it thus modify database model (which is not that extensible, more to work on preprocessing of the data before saving it if there is another purpose)
-- Testing
+- Save media?
-- Decide on database and data modeling
 - Provide chat update information

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With